The Dragon’s Mark

 Neela’s breathing faltered as Cabor’s fingers skimmed her chest, lifting the cut of obsidian he’d given her.
 “If it’s Azor–”

-Neela’s gaze met Cabor’s, and the warm pull in her chest grew steadily inside her.
+Neela’s gaze met Cabor’s, the gentle hue drawing her in, and the warm pull in her chest grew steadily inside her.
 “It’s not,” she said firmly.

 He returned her smile.
 “Are you trying to convince me or yourself?” he asked, bringing the small chunk of volcanic glass to his lips and kissing it before settling it back over her heart.
 The brush of his knuckles against her bare skin sent liquid heat through her body.